Pizza Dough Fermentation: Room Temperature vs Cold Fermentation

 This deserves its own section because it is one of the most overlooked benefits of proper pizza dough fermentation, and probably the most important one for your everyday enjoyment of pizza.

 Long fermentation breaks down gluten and complex carbohydrates into simpler compounds that your digestive system handles easily.
-The yeast and beneficial bacteria do hours of pre-digestion work, converting hard-to-process starches and proteins into forms your body absorbs without complaint.
+The yeast and beneficial lactic acid bacteria do hours of pre-digestion work, converting hard-to-process starches and proteins into forms your body absorbs without complaint.
 Research from King Arthur Baking confirms that extended fermentation reduces the FODMAP content that causes digestive issues in many people.

 This is why you can eat several slices of properly fermented pizza without discomfort.
 No bloating, no heaviness, no food coma.
 Compare that to a fast-rise pizza where the dough has barely had time to develop, and your stomach has to do all the work that fermentation should have done.